Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 We have been using artificial intelligence (AI) and machine learning for many years.

-Recent developments in generative intelligence and large-scale language models offer powerful capabilities and opportunities to take the Apple product experience to new heights.
+Recent advances in generative intelligence and large-scale language models offer powerful capabilities and opportunities to elevate your Apple product experience to new heights.

 It should be intuitive and easy to use.